jimmy1wu/zoom-links/README.md

 # Zoom Links

 If you are like me and my friends, you probably scramble to find the Zoom meeting link a minute before it begins.
-Manage your recurring Zoom meetings using the CLI.
+Manage and join your recurring Zoom meetings using the CLI.
 Not affiliated with `zoom.us`.

 ## Getting Started